 Newer references have commented on the principles in ACE Directive 80-63.
 These guidelines technically apply only to units under ACE.
-NATO STANAG 2473 is a commander's guide to radiation exposures in non-article 5 crisis response operations.
-Joint Publication 3-11 (26 August 2008) considers operations in chemical, biological, radiological, and nuclear (CBRN) environments.
-Both documents are available on the Internet.
+NATO STANAG 2473 is a commander's guide to radiation exposures in nonarticle 5 crisis response operations.
+Joint Publication 3-11 considers operations in chemical, biological, radiological, and nuclear (CBRN) environments.